-13 Elements of subjective test reporting
+Calculate the disagree incidence rate as a percentage of all pairs of stimuli.
+Based on statistics provided by [b-Pinson 2020], disagree incidence rates above 0.31% are unusual enough to warrant investigation and disagree incidence rates above 1.0% indicate a method-to-method difference or lab-to-lab difference.

+The agree ranking, agree tie, and unconfirmed incidence rates are impacted by the range of quality, test method, and number of subjects in the test.

+14 Mandatory information to report on a subjective test

 Reports on subjective testing are more effective when descriptions of both mandatory and optional elements defining the test are included.
 A full description of all the elements of the subjective test supports the conclusions from the test.

 The goal is that the reader can reproduce the experiment and, by following the specified procedure, be expected to reach the same conclusions.

+Table 2 lists information that must be reported when describing an experiment.
+Some of this information is optional, and other information only mandatory if that option is used.